 A sample CDS Hooks project is available at the following links:

-To create CDS Services from PlanDefinitions the dependencies for a FHIR Storage Module, FHIR Endpoint and CQL module must be set.
-This will create a listener on the storage module so that any changes to PlanDefinition resources will update the CDS Service cache.
+To create CDS Services from PlanDefinitions, the dependencies for a FHIR Endpoint and a CQL Module must be set.
+This will create a listener on the Storage Module associated with the FHIR Endpoint Module so that any changes to PlanDefinition resources will update the CDS Service cache.

 Any PlanDefinition resource with an action that has a trigger of type named-event will have a CDS Service created using the PlanDefinition.id as the service id and the name of the trigger as the hook that the service is created for per the CDS on FHIR Specification.